Overview

 ---|---|---|---|---|

-MOVES II-III programs for incentives for efficient and sustainable mobility | The MOVES Program aims to finance actions to support mobility based on criteria of energy efficiency, sustainability, and promotion of alternative energies, including the provision of vehicle charging infrastructure electrical.
-The second and third editions are endowed with a joint budget of €500 M. In the second edition, the eligible actions are expanded, considering among them the acquisition of electric and fuel cell demo vehicles of categories M1 and N1 up to 9 months old.
+MOVES II-III programmes for incentives for efficient and sustainable mobility | Yes | The MOVES Programme aims to finance actions to support mobility based on criteria of energy efficiency, sustainability, and promotion of alternative energies, including the provision of vehicle charging infrastructure electrical.
+The second and third editions are endowed with a joint budget of €1,669.83 M. In the second edition, the eligible actions are expanded, considering among them the acquisition of electric and fuel cell demo vehicles of categories M1 and N1 up to 9 months old.
 Likewise, the limit price of a passenger vehicle to be eligible is increased, as well as the maximum budget for heavy gas vehicles.
 On the other hand, vehicle scrapping is no longer mandatory.
-Regarding the third edition, some of the modifications are the greatest incentive effect, by increasing the aid intensities for the ultimate recipients not subject to the General Block Exemption Regulation, the increase in aid for electric vans and motorcycles for individuals, autonomous and administration, and expanding the eligibility of demo vehicles to motorcycles. | High | Link | |
+Regarding the third edition, some of the modifications are the greatest incentive effect, by increasing the aid intensities for the ultimate recipients not subject to the General Block Exemption Regulation, the increase in aid for electric vans and motorcycles for individuals, autonomous and administration, and expanding the eligibility of demo vehicles to motorcycles. | Medium | Link |

-Aid program to municipalities for the implementation of low-emission zones and the digital and sustainable transformation of urban transport | This program aims to subsidize actions that contribute to the achievement of specific objectives, linked to the general objectives of component 1 of the Recovery Plan (PRTR): Decarbonization and digitalization of urban mobility.
-This program, financed by the PRTR, is developed through two calls for aid with a total amount of €1.5 M. The program includes four lines of action: Implementation of Low Emission Zones in provincial capitals and municipalities with more than 50,000 inhabitants; promotion of modal change in urban and metropolitan environments towards more sustainable means of transport, prioritizing collective public transport and active mobility; transformation of public transport of passengers and goods towards a zero-emission activity; and digitalization of the activity of public transport services. | Medium | Link | |
+Aid programme to municipalities for the implementation of low-emission zones and the digital and sustainable transformation of urban transport | Yes | This programme aims to subsidize actions that contribute to the achievement of specific objectives, linked to the general objectives of component 1 of the Recovery Plan (PRTR): Decarbonization and digitalization of urban mobility.
+This programme, financed by the PRTR, is developed through two calls for aid with a total amount of €1.500 M. The programme includes four lines of action: Implementation of Low Emission Zones in provincial capitals and municipalities with more than 50,000 inhabitants; promotion of modal change in urban and metropolitan environments towards more sustainable means of transport, prioritizing collective public transport and active mobility; transformation of public transport of passengers and goods towards a zero-emission activity; and digitalization of the activity of public transport services. | Medium | Link |

-Program for the sustainable transformation of freight and passenger fleets | This program seeks to accelerate investments to facilitate the sustainability of transport.
+Aid programme for the sustainable transformation of freight and passenger fleets | Yes | This programme seeks to accelerate investments to facilitate the sustainability of transport.
 In this way, it aims to promote the decarbonization of professional road transport by renewing the fleet of heavy goods and passenger transport vehicles (excluding those of public ownership), encouraging the penetration of vehicles powered by alternative energies (low-carbon vehicles (electric, hydrogen, hybrid and plug-in hybrid and gas vehicles (LNG or CNG)), as well as promoting the automotive sector and industrial reactivation.
-This program with a maximum allocation of 400 M is financed with the European Recovery and Resilience Mechanism to the extent that it is part of the Recovery Plan (PRTR), within investment 1 of component 1 "Sustainable mobility shock plan, safe and connected in urban and metropolitan environments. | Medium | Link | |
+This programme with a maximum allocation of 400 M is financed with the European Recovery and Resilience Mechanism to the extent that it is part of the Recovery Plan (PRTR), within investment 1 of component 1 "Sustainable mobility shock plan, safe and connected in urban and metropolitan environments. | Medium | Link |

 Industry